Key Takeaways

 What is a Business Owner’s Policy?

 A business owner’s policy (BOP) is a type of insurance package that provides small business owners with a bundle of assorted liability protections.
-They’re typically a combination of three or four key insurance types including:
+They’re typically a combination of three or four key insurance types, including:

 - General Liability Insurance